No-Skids-Alliance/NSA/docs/source/content/1-fundamentals/2-methodology.rst

 At first glance, this might seem pretty complicated.
 And if you take a closer look at the [PTES](http://www.pentest-standard.org/index.php/Main_Page), you'll find that there are a great many steps involved in each section of the test.
 However, the PTES and other methodologies aren't as complicated as they seem.
 They include detailed information and instructions, but this is mainly to prevent accidental oversight.

-In truth, each of the established :index:`penetration testing <penetration test>` methodologies essentially follow the Scientific Method:
+In truth, each of the established penetration testing methodologies essentially follow the Scientific Method:

 1. Ask a question.
 2. Do background research.